iEngage/java-sdk/docs/AugmentedIntelligenceApi.md

 <a name="getInteraction"></a>
 # **getInteraction**
-> VerveResponseNLCList getInteraction(text, loggedInUserId, accessToken, clientToken)
+> VerveResponseFlowFinder getInteraction(text, loggedInUserId, accessToken, clientToken)

 Get the type of interaction